Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ocation} awareness is an essential feature of the extensive applications in Internet-of-things (IoT), such as location-based services, security monitoring, elderly care, etc. Especially, radio frequency (RF)-based passive sensing (or tracking) has attracted increasing attention recently due to avoiding devices attached to the users.
+\IEEEPARstart{L}{ocation} awareness is an essential feature of the extensive applications in Internet-of-things (IoT).
+Especially, radio frequency (RF)-based passive sensing has attracted increasing attention recently due to avoiding devices attached to the users.
 This is appreciated in specific use cases, such as customer behavior analysis and intruder detection.
 Moreover, compared with the conventional vision-based methods, RF-based passive sensing is little affected by the poor visibility and has no privacy issue, which is desirable for practical use.
 Passive sensing is reminiscent of the radar systems firstly invented in the early 20th century.
 But as hardware advancement, it is also possible for the lower-power commercial devices, for example wireless fidelity (WiFi) \cite{Li2016,Xie2019,Gao2020}, millimeter-wave radios \cite{wei2015,Wu2020}, and ultra-wideband (UWB) \cite{Chang2009,Ledergerber2020}, to enable the abundant applications in the field of smart IoT.
-Given the widespread applications of WiFi, many recent innovations on passive sensing are based on WiFi signals, especially after the physical layer information (namely channel response) is available on commodity WiFi devices \cite{Halperin2010,Yang2013}.
-But the positioning accuracy of WiFi is restricted to meter level (or sub-meter level) generally resulting from the bandwidth limitation.